kevreco/tetris/README.md

 zig build-exe -target wasm32-freestanding --release-small src/main.zig
 ```

-And run a local http server on the project root
+Run a local http server on the project root and access it from a browser that supports WebGL2